elio-tsui/Notes/README.md

-# Test
+# Notes
-test the flow of creating repository in github
+the contents that i am learning